 I hear you’re writing a book.
 What’s it about?
 When should we expect this to come out?
 How can we best support you?

 Wow, yeah the book.
 I wonder who you heard that from!
-It’s true that I’m writing it, but very slowly.
+It’s true that I’m writing it (or attempting to), but very slowly.
 The book is on the moral argument for theism (generally but not necessarily within a Christian context).
 It’s a survey and discussion of the history of moral arguments, as well as my own attempt to articulate and defend the argument in light of the burgeoning 20th and 21st century literature on meta-ethics.

 It’s a bit of an agonising project really.
 I love the subject matter and reading and writing about it, that’s no issue at all.
-But it’s a project that really demands a substantial and sustained investment of time focused on the work if it is to be of the kind of depth and quality that I think it requires, and that’s time that I just don’t have right now.
-For some people this is the kind of thing they might produce during a one year research fellowship where they’re doing nothing but focus on the project.
+But it’s a project that really demands a substantial and sustained investment of time focused on the work if it is to be of the kind of depth and quality that I think it requires, and that’s time that I just don’t have.
+At all.
+For some people this is the kind of thing they might produce during a one-year research fellowship where they’re doing nothing but focusing on the project.
 There just aren’t opportunities like that in my neck of the woods, and landing one overseas for a project like this isn’t terribly likely.
 People who have been in academia for some time might put out a work like this after a sabbatical.
-But given my status quo I really dare not guess when it’ll be done.
-As I said, it’s just about time.
+But given my status quo I really dare not guess when it’ll be done, if at all.
+It’s just about time.
 Maybe that will change if I find my way into an academic job that allows some time for research, who knows?
 I’d certainly like to think so.